-This issue is due to security changes introduced with Windows Vista (and continued with later versions of Windows).
-Microsoft made a change in Vista such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges:
+When SyncBackPro/SE it is run elevated it cannot see networked drives, but SyncBackFree can (so can SyncBackPro/SE if it is not run elevated).
+This issue is due to security restrictions in Windows.
+Microsoft made a change in Windows Vista such that drives that were mapped without elevated privileges cannot be seen by processes run with elevated privileges.

-Instead of using a mapped drive letter in SyncBackSE/Pro, you can instead use a UNC path in point to your network share.
+With SyncBackPro/SE, you can use UNC path (instead of mapped drives) to point to your network share.
 A typical UNC format will look like this:

 Network credentials to allow SyncBack access to your shared folder

 If your network drive requires username/password credentials for access, you may need to save them under:

 so that SyncBack can provide the correct credentials during Unattended backups (Scheduled runs).

 A simple way is to start the Command Prompt and then type: